pruthvipatel/msc-buckinghum-data-ethics/README.md

 # Actionable Ethics for Data Scientists

-Repository for the workshop given to MSc in applied data science students at the University of Buckingham on August 19, 2022.
+Repository for the workshop given to MSc in applied data science students at the University of Buckingham in September 2023.

 Presentation slides: [slides.pdf](slides.pdf)